Fanitonia/sudokunet/README.md

 ## About

-A .NET Sudoku library that can solve, generate, and validate Sudoku puzzles.
+A library for working with Sudoku puzzles.
+It provides tools for generating, solving, and validating Sudoku grids with ease.

 ## Getting Started